 Orbital Decompression Surgery

-Surgery for protruding (bulging) eyes can also be performed for cosmetic or aesthetic purposes for those who are unhappy about the appearance of their eyes or the way they look in proportion to the rest of the face, either due to disease or inherited.
+Surgery for protruding (bulging or negative orbital vector) eyes can also be performed for cosmetic or aesthetic purposes for those who are unhappy about the appearance of their eyes or the way they look in proportion to the rest of the face, either due to disease or inherited.
 Usually, the degree of orbital surgery needed for aesthetic reasons is less than that required for functional reasons and hence it is even safer.
 As stated earlier, cosmetic orbital decompression surgery for bulgy eyes is performed on an outpatient basis, where the patient goes home after surgery.

 Read Dr. Taban’s Manuscript about Combined Orbital Decompression and Eyelid Retraction Surgery.

 Dr. Taban uses only the latest surgical technologies, including minimal (hidden) incision techniques, to provide quicker recovery times and natural outcomes for his patients.
 During your consultation with Dr. Taban in Los Angeles (Beverly Hills or Santa Barbara), he will evaluate your eyes and face and discuss customized eye socket surgery that will work best for you, given your specific anatomy/problem and desired goal.
 If the two eyes look different, then a different amount of eye socket surgery can be done on each eye.
-An orbital CT scan is necessary prior to surgery to analyze the bony structures of the orbit and relation of the eyeball to the orbit.
+An orbital imaging may be obtained in some cases prior to surgery.

 IMPORTANT NOTE: Relatively hollow area around the eyes can also make the eyeballs appear bulgier.
 Therefore, a substitute procedure or additional complimentary procedure is filling around the eye with either fat or filler.
 Filler injection to improve sunken appearance around the eye is a nonsurgical option for the right candidate.